renaudjmathieu/MyApp/README.md

 ### `swa start build --api-location api`

-Run the frontend app and API together by starting the app with the Static Web Apps CLI.
-Running the two parts of your application this way allows the CLI to serve your frontend's build output from a folder, and makes the API accessible to the running app.\
+Run the frontend app and API together by starting the app with the Static Web Apps CLI.\

-See [this section](https://learn.microsoft.com/en-us/azure/static-web-apps/add-api?tabs=vanilla-javascript#run-the-frontend-and-api-locally) for more information.
+Running the two parts of your application this way allows the CLI to serve your frontend's build output from a folder, and makes the APIs accessible to the running app.\

-## Learn More
+See [this section](https://learn.microsoft.com/en-us/azure/static-web-apps/add-api?tabs=vanilla-javascript#run-the-frontend-and-api-locally) of the he [Azure Static Web Apps documentation](https://learn.microsoft.com/en-us/azure/static-web-apps/overview) for more information.

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+## :detective: Learn More

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn React, check out the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started) and the [React documentation](https://reactjs.org/).

 ### Azure Static Web Apps APIs
-You can learn more [here](https://learn.microsoft.com/en-us/azure/static-web-apps/add-api).
+To learn Azure Static Web Apps, check out the [Static Web Apps!](https://www.azurestaticwebapps.dev/) website, the [Azure Static Web Apps learning path](https://learn.microsoft.com/en-us/training/paths/azure-static-web-apps/) and the [Azure Static Web Apps documentation](https://learn.microsoft.com/en-us/azure/static-web-apps/overview).

 # :heart: Attributions